Tradition dictates duty, so is the sanity of society.

-A community arises insensibly from the accidents of existence.
-People living similar lives close to each other will develop a shared way of life, that is, a shared set of traditions that embody their shared beliefs.
-And these traditions are the community as they are the way the community is organised, its laws, manners and customs.
+A society arises insensibly from the accidents of existence.
+People living similar lives close to each other will develop a shared way of life, that is, a shared set of traditions that embody their shared beliefs, which is their shared sanity.
+And this is the way the society is organised, its laws, manners and customs.

-The Birth Of The Community—The Start Of Language
+The Birth Of The Society—The Start Of Language

 Traditions Taught By Family

-The traditions adopted by the community become the lessons the parents must teach the children to continue the community.
+The traditions adopted by the society become the lessons the parents must teach the children to continue the society.
 And the traditional relationship between citizen and government must be the traditional way the child learnt to treat the parent, because how a child relates to its parents is how it understands authority.

 Improvement In Understanding Wins Improvement In Tradition